rryke/aws-mem/README.md

 Author:: Ryan Ryke - ryan@itsacloudlife.com - www.cloudlifeconsulting.com

-This is an update to test codedeploy
+This is an update to test code deploy